Principal investigator: Professor Lan Cheng

 measurement, and it has been proposed that they could play a vital

 role in the search for physics beyond the Standard Model.
-I am
+For this

-constructing potential energy surface fits for these polyatomic
+project, I am constructing potential energy surface fits that will

 Principal investigator: Professor David R. Yarkony (deceased)

-A conical intersection is a geometric orientation where two
+A conical intersection is a geometric structure where two electronic

-electronic states of a molecule have the same energy.
-They are
+states of a molecule have the same energy.
+They are important in

-important in photochemistry because they allow molecules to quickly
+photochemistry because they allow molecules to quickly lose

-lose electronic energy, and they play a vital role in human vision,
+electronic energy, and they are known to play a vital role in human

 was said